indexeddbshim/IndexedDBShim/docs/TESTING.md

 you wish to delete them all manually, run `npm run clean`.

 ### Browser testing

-All QUnit-based tests should pass in modern browsers.

 All Mocha-based browser tests should pass except for one test having a [problem in Firefox](https://github.com/axemclion/IndexedDBShim/issues/250).